TinyTapeout/tinytapeout_www/content/runs/tt02/077/_index.md

 weight: 78
 ---

-## 77 : TrainLED2 - RGB-LED driver with 8 bit PWM engine
+## number : 0b001001101 : TrainLED2 - RGB-LED driver with 8 bit PWM engine

 * Author: cpldcpu
 * Description: A RGB-LED driver using the WS2812 protocol